 How we cite our quotes: Citations follow this format: (Part.Chapter.Paragraph).
 We used Constance Garnett's translation.

 [Raskolnikov] had never talked to them about God nor his belief, but they wanted to kill him as an infidel.
-(Epilogue, 2.15)
+(Epilogue.2.15)

 We aren't sure if this is a religious moment or not.
-We aren't sure quite what's going on.
+We aren't quite sure what's going on.
 Does some invisible force lift him up and toss him on the ground?
 All we know is Raskolnikov is extremely moved.
 Whether it's love, religion, or some kind of muscle spasm that moves him, we do not know.
 Whatever it is, we like it.